z1OHH/backend/README.md

 This is backend
 how to run?
-1.cd backend
+- cd backend
-2.npm run server
+- npm run server
+- done for backend